awesome-pro/neon-website/content/docs/guides/metrics-api.md

 ## Get project-level metrics for your account by billing period

-Use the [Consumption API](https://api-docs.neon.tech/reference/listprojectsconsumption) to get a full list of key consumption metrics for all the projects in your Neon account in one request.
+Use the [Consumption API](https://api-docs.neon.tech/reference/listprojectsconsumption) to get a full list of key consumption metrics for all the projects in your Unique account in one request.
 You can specify a date range to get metrics from across multiple billing periods and control pagination for large result sets.

-Here is the URL in the Neon API where you can get details for all projects in your account:
+Here is the URL in the Unique API where you can get details for all projects in your account:

 ```bash
 https://console.neon.tech/api/v2/consumption/projects